Grants for Friends Groups

 David and Joyce Weizenicker Endowment Fund for State Parks

-The David and Joyce Weizenicker Endowment Fund [exit DNR] provides grants ranging from $500 to $5,000 to Wisconsin State Park System Friends Groups for the primary purpose of supporting projects that facilitate accessibility for senior citizens, especially trail development, maintenance and restoration, rest stops including benches, overlooks, and interpretive signage.
+The David and Joyce Weizenicker Endowment Fund provides grants ranging from $500 to $5,000 to Wisconsin State Park System Friends Groups for the primary purpose of supporting projects that facilitate accessibility for senior citizens, especially trail development, maintenance and restoration, rest stops including benches, overlooks, and interpretive signage.
 Applicants must match the gift with cash or in-kind support on a 1:1 basis.
 Contact NRF directly for details.
-Deadline: March 1.
+Deadline: Feb.
+1.

 Teachers' Outdoor Environmental Education Fund

 Grants up to $1,000 are awarded annually to public school teachers (K-12) for outdoor environmental education learning experiences that occur on state property.
 Deadline: May 1.

 C.D.
 Besadny Conservation Fund